An Update On The Rare Earths Sector And Some Promising Rare Earths Stocks To Consider

 The rare earths sector has historically been a tough sector for investors, with an exception during the 2010/11 boom as China halted rare earths exports to Japan sending prices higher.

 Recent moves by the US Senate look like a new era of support for US rare earths projects may be around the corner.
-Added to this are recent discussions by the US with friendly suppliers (Australia & Canada) that may help finance some new rare earths projects.
+Added to this are recent discussions by the US with friendly suppliers (Australia and Canada) that may help finance some new rare earths projects.

-Overall I am somewhat cautious on the sector due to the intense China competition concern; however I can see a place for a small number of rare earths companies to benefit if the US rare earth funding bill is passed.
+Overall, I am somewhat cautious on the sector due to the intense China competition concern; however, I can see a place for a small number of rare earths companies to benefit if the US rare earth funding bill is passed.
 They will most likely be US companies and some very promising lower CapEx projects in Australia and Canada.
-Also Lynas Corporation and MP Materials, the only two existing non-Chinese producers will continue to have their place.
+Also, Lynas Corporation and MP Materials, the only two existing non-Chinese producers, will continue to have their place.

-If I had to pick the most promising juniors they would be Texas Mineral Resources Corp., Rare Element Resources, Appia Energy, Alkane Resources, and Arafura Resources.
+If I had to pick the most promising juniors, they would be Texas Mineral Resources Corp., Rare Element Resources, Appia Energy, Alkane Resources, and Arafura Resources.

 Trend Investing